-Women are key agents of change and, as primary energy managers in households, they could play powerful roles in extending access to sustainable modern energy, adopting energy efficiency technologies and improving consumer behaviours.
-Each stage of energy planning and policymaking needs to factor in gender dimensions and actively advance women's leadership.
-Women need to be involved from start to finish in the design of modern energyaccess technologies and programmes and empowered to become more involved in the provision of energy services.
-Within the energy industry itself, barriers to women executives, entrepreneurs and employees must fall, and their representation on national and global energy councils and other fora must grow.
+As primary energy managers in households, women could play powerful roles in extending sustainable modern energy.
+Yet all elements of energy planning and policy-making need to factor in gender dimensions and actively advance women's leadership.
+Women need to be involved from start to finish in the design of modern energy access technologies and programmes and empowered to become more involved in the provision of energy services.
+Within the energy industry itself, barriers to women executives, entrepreneurs and employees must fall.
+And their representation on national and global energy councils and other fora must grow.

-Are we on track to achieve SDGs and gender-equality and energy-access objectives?
+Are we on track to achieve SDGs and gender equality and energy access objectives?

-A number of SDGs are more likely to be achieved if the genderenergy-poverty nexus is recognized and integrated into development policies and planning.
-Significant among these are SDG , which seeks to "ensure access to affordable, reliable, sustainable and modern energy for all" by 2030, and SDG 5, which aims to "achieve gender equality and empower all women and girls", and these are inextricably linked.
-Integration of gender and energy issues can help reap benefits at multiple levels, contributing to most SDGs through improving the quality of services provided for maternal health, food security, clean water, entrepreneurship, agriculture and education.
-At the same time, women's participation can increase the project and policy effectiveness and efficiency of energy-sector interventions and the achievement of SDG 7.
+A number of SDGs are more likely to be achieved if the genderenergy-poverty nexus is recognized and integrated in development policies and planning.
+Significant among these are SDG 7 seeking to "ensure access to affordable, reliable, sustainable and modern energy for all" by 2030 and SDG 5 aiming to "achieve gender equality and empower all women and girls", which are inextricably linked.

+Integration of gender and energy issues can help reap benefits at multiple levels, contributing to most SDGs through improving the quality of services provided for maternal health, food security, clean water, entrepreneurship, agriculture, education, and others.
+At the same time, women's participation can increase project and policy effectiveness and efficiency of energy sector interventions and the achievement of SDG 7.

-Focus is still needed on the multiple tiers of access to clean and affordable energy.
-Global electrification reached 86 per cent in 2016 and close to universal access was achieved in urban areas (96 per cent), while rural areas lagged behind at 73 per cent.
-(IEA and World Bank, 2017) This means that over 1 billion people still do not have access to electricity, particularly in sub-Saharan Africa and South Asia.
-Global access to clean fuels and technologies for cooking reached 62 per cent in 2015. (ibid) However, 2.8 billion people still lack access to clean cooking, mainly in rural sub-Saharan Africa and Asia-Pacific (IEA, 2017).
-Thirty-eight per cent of the global population and almost 50 per cent of the population in developing countries lack access to clean cooking, relying on solid biomass, coal, and kerosene (IEA, 2017; WHO, 2016).
-Polluting fuels are used for cooking in 75 per cent of households in rural 4 communities across the world, 91 per cent of rural households in Africa, and 82 per cent of rural households in the Western Pacific.
-Women and children in many places spend on average 1.4 hours a day collecting solid fuels (i.e., wood, crop wastes, charcoal, coal or dung) and women spend several hours per day cooking with inefficient stoves, limiting time available for them to pursue other economic, family or leisure activities.
+Global electrification reached 86 percent in 2016 and close to universal access achieved in urban areas at 96 percent, while rural areas lag behind at 73 percent of the population.
+This means that over 1 billion people still do not have access to electricity, particularly in Sub-Saharan Africa and South Asia.
+Global access to clean fuels and technologies for cooking reached 62 per cent in 2015.
+However, 2.8 billion people still lack access to clean cooking, mainly in rural Sub-Saharan Africa and Asia-Pacific.
+Thirty-eight percent of the global population and almost 50 percent of the population in developing countries lack access to clean cooking, relying solid biomass, coal, and kerosene (IEA 2017; WHO, 2016).
+Polluting fuels are used for cooking in 75 percent of households in rural communities across the world, 91 percent of rural households in Africa, and 82 percent of rural households in the Western Pacific.
+This means that primarily women and children spend on average 1.4 hours a day collecting solid fuels (i.e., wood, crop wastes, charcoal, coal or dung) and several hours cooking with inefficient stoves, limiting time available to pursue other economic, family or leisure activities.